-These notes are meant to provide an overview of the graduate training programme for PhD students registered in the Department of Haematology of the University of Cambridge, supplementing the general advice given by the Graduate School of Biological, Medical and Veterinary Sciences, available from its web page at http://www.biomed.cam.ac.uk/gradschool.
+These notes are meant to provide an overview of the postgraduate training programme for PhD students registered in the Department of Haematology of the University of Cambridge, supplementing the general advice given by the Graduate School of Biological, Medical and Veterinary Sciences, available from its web page at http://www.biomed.cam.ac.uk/gradschool.
 Haematology PhD students are administered through the Cambridge Stem Cell Institute Graduate Education Committee.

 You may also have a bench supervisor, a member of your research group with day-to-day responsibility for supervising the practical aspects of your project, but this is optional and it is not necessary to inform anyone.

 Personal Progress Log